-The Blue Fang tarantula, also known scientifically as the Ephebopus cyanognathus, is a New World terrestrial tarantula known for its blue fangs and beautifully colored carapace.
+The Blue Fang tarantula (Ephebopus cyanognathus), is a New World terrestrial tarantula known for its blue fangs and beautifully colored carapace.
 This species is native to French Guyana where it lives on the forest floors.

 It’s quite a defensive spider, which can make it quite tricky to handle.
 However, if you’ve got some experience handling tarantulas this beauty can be a great addition to any collection.
 To learn everything you need to know about this magnificent species, keep reading.